jamesawo/healthsuite/README.md

 - **Radiology Module**: Provides features for radiology technicians to manage their tasks, such as performing scans, recording images, generating reports, etc.

 - **Reports Module**: Provides features for generating and viewing various reports, such as patient statistics, revenue analysis, performance evaluation, etc.

+- ** Users, Role and Permission Module **: For managing roles and access rights, users with certain permission can perform only allowed operations.
+(Role and Permission Base Authorization)

 - **and many more**..